The short answer? Neither.

-At this point, let’s summarize what we’ve learned about these two advertising solutions.
+At this point, let’s summarise what we’ve learned about these two advertising solutions.

-Google Shopping Ads: These are ads that you set up, customize, and schedule manually.
-They’re time-consuming and sometimes confusing to create, and rely heavily on your own skills and research.
-However, they also give you more complete freedom over your ads, and access to the full range of Google Shopping ad-related features and analytics.
+Google Shopping Ads: These are ads that you set up, customise, and schedule manually.
+They’re time-consuming and sometimes confusing to create, and rely heavily on your own skills or the agency you work with.
+However, they also give you complete freedom over your ads, and access to the full range of Google Shopping ad-related features and analytics.

-- You’ve got plenty of time to spend on researching your target markets and tweaking your ads and ad schedule.
+- You’ve got plenty of time to spend on optimise your campaigns.

 - You like having total control over your ads, or you’re uneasy about letting Google’s algorithms take charge.